Open-Attestation/adr/universal_transfer.md

 The goal of the universal transfer method is to ensure that a standard is available to all clients interacting with OA documents.
 This allows different clients to be itneropable with one another.
 The standard is extremely important if we want to provide a client like an [identity wallet](https://github.com/Open-Attestation/identity-wallet) that supports all kinds of OA document.

-Such important considerations of the transfer method:
+Important considerations of the transfer method:

 - Reference to resource (uri)
 - Encrypted resource (key)